noahthanakrit/noahthanakrit/README.md

 My projects
+---
-- Pacman projects
+💻 Co-owner of Pacman projects in programming methodology course.

 My experinence
+---
-- Ux/UI designer in CPolympics.
+💻 UX/UI designer in CPolympics activity.
 <!---
 noahthanakrit/noahthanakrit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.